Arranging your own study abroad: Free mover

 After your stay abroad

 After your mobility period, you can submit a request to the Examination Board to incorporate your courses in your bachelor's degree.
-In this case, you follow the same procedure like regular exchange students.
+In this case, you follow the same procedure as exchange students.
 If you attended a non-partner university, make sure to include a calculation of the student workload in ECTS and provide proof thereof.